Massage Therapy: Must-Know Career Facts

 - Trigger Point Programs

 Massage therapy requires responsibility.
-This means that registered massage therapists must maintain their registration with the College of Massage Therapists of Ontario through an annual renewal process.
-They also must:
+Thus, registered massage therapists must maintain their registration with the College of Massage Therapists of Ontario through an annual renewal process.
+Moreover, they must also:

 - Adhere to a Code of Ethics